dwhelan/training/README.md

-# Agile Engineering Training
+# Agile Engineering Workshop

-This repository contains training exercises and katas for the LeanIntuit Agile Engineering training course.
+This repository contains [katas](https://en.wikipedia.org/wiki/Kata_(programming)) for the `Agile Engineering Workshop`.
+Coding

 ## Getting started
-The easiest way to access the training exercises is to use `git`.
-If you really, really don't want to use `git` then click **Clone or download** on this page, select **Download Zip** and  unzip the files on your local file system.
+The easiest way to access the training katas is to use `git`.
+If you don't want to use `git` then click **Clone or download** on this page, select **Download Zip** and unzip the files on your local file system.

-If you do want to use `git` but don't have it installed we suggest you download it from the [git download page](https://git-scm.com/download/).
+If you do want to use `git` but don't have it installed you can download it from the [git download page](https://git-scm.com/download/).

 With `git` installed you simply open up a shell or command window and clone this repository: